jclouds/legacy-jclouds/documentation/userguide/compute.markdown

 {% endhighlight %}

 ### List the nodes you have in all locations
 As mentioned above, this context can operate all of your nodes across the globe.
-Here's how to list them:
+Here's how to list them

 {% highlight java %}
 for (ComputeMetadata node : client.listNodes()) {